Process Anomaly Detection¶

 Information Generation¶

-When this option is enabled, the detection results that do not match the above trigger conditions will generate "information" events and write them.
+Enable this option to generate "Information" events for detection results that do not meet any of the above trigger conditions and write them.

 Note